mfkimbell/text-grocery-store/README.md

-# GO_ShoppingApplication
+# text-grocery-store

-This is a shopping application using things like maps, slices, for loops, and good code reusability
+The purpose of this project was to familiarize myself with the Golang programming language.
+This project includes maps, slices, for loops, and and many of the basic fundamental tools of Go.

 Menu: